just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 This clears Hubbz as a suspect, as the murder weapon was stolen from him.

-Lastly, post from Karst gives a filesharing website, [htts://fileshare-flask.chals.mcpshsf.com](https://fileshare-flask.chals.mcpshsf.com).
+Lastly, a post from Karst gives a filesharing website, [htts://fileshare-flask.chals.mcpshsf.com](https://fileshare-flask.chals.mcpshsf.com).
 Using the username for the pan image, `k4r5t_t0p0gr4phy`, and the password from the robot images, `y4z00_tr1but4ry`.
 We can log in and look for more clues.

 ## Chance's Blog
 Before we look at the filesharing site, let's go back and investigate Chance's blog that he posted to Twitter.